enonic/lib-explorer/README.md

 ### 4.0.0-SNAPSHOT

-* TODO: Allow document REST-API clients to pass their own _indexConfig?
+* FEATURE: Allow document REST-API clients to pass their own _indexConfig?
-* TODO: Allow Collectors to pass their own _indexConfig?
+* FEATURE: Allow Collectors to pass their own _indexConfig?
-* TODO: Allow document CODE-API importers (such as Collectors and document REST-API) to pass their own _indexConfig?
+* FEATURE: Allow document CODE-API importers (such as Collectors and document REST-API) to pass their own _indexConfig?

-* TODO: Change default indexConfig in NT_DOCUMENT to minimal from byType?
+* MAYBE: Change default indexConfig in NT_DOCUMENT to minimal from byType?
-* TODO do not stem in default indexConfig?
+* MAYBE: Do not stem in default indexConfig?
-* TODO do not stem system fields?
+* MAYBE: Do not stem system fields?
-* TODO: Remove valueType text, uri, tag, html, xml?
+* MAYBE: Remove valueType text, uri, tag, html, xml?
-* TODO: Field type should no longer be a system field?
-* TODO: Remove denyDelete, denyValues and inResults from SYSTEM_FIELDS in constants?
+* MAYBE: Remove denyDelete, denyValues and inResults from SYSTEM_FIELDS in constants?
+* MAYBE: Remove displayName from stopwords?
-* TODO: Remove displayName from stopwords
+* MAYBE: Remove displayName from thesaurus?

+* TODO: Field type should no longer be a system field
-* TODO: Remove displayName from thesaurus
+* TODO: Remove EVENT_COLLECTOR_UNREGISTER from constants

 * Moved from constants to @enonic/js-utils
   * COLON_SIGN